A WITCHY SECRET: BOOK 3

 I shuddered.
 “Seriously?
 You want me to practice my wonky magic on a helpless kitten?
 I’d probably make her explode or something.”

 My cousin laughed.
 “You’re probably right.
 Save the practice for something inanimate.”
 She stood straighter and focused her attention on the cat.
 “Be ready to catch her, just in case.”

 Being two years older than Danu, you’d think that I’d be better at the whole magic thing, but I didn’t even know I was a witch until a few months ago.
-I thought the witch gene had skipped me completely.
-My cousin, on the other hand, got her magic right on time at the age of thirteen had been causing mischief with it for nearly two years.
+I thought the witch gene had skipped me entirely.
+My cousin, on the other hand, got her magic right on time at thirteen and had been causing mischief with it for nearly two years.

 The kitten’s cries increased in intensity as she levitated from the tree and descended slowly into my arms.

 “Did you hear—” Danu’s question cut off as the kitten jumped from me to her.
-She caught the tiny creature out of reflex but held her out like she had no idea what to do with her.
+She caught the tiny creature out of reflex but held her out as if she had no idea what to do with her.

 The cat wriggled, legs pinwheeling, as she tried to crawl up her arm.
-“Mama!
-Mama!
-Mama!”
+“Mine!
+Mine!
+Mine!”